Approaching LCR 4.0

 Satsafe was interested in technical support for their IoT telematics that could have a huge impact on insurance risk management, fleet and logistics operations around the world.
 The intended telematics camera system, TelematiCam, include a dashcam, Satsafe mobile App and cloud analytics platform.

 If a driver is involved in a serious collision, the device’s, in-built GPS and accelerometer can identify the exact time, date and location of the incident as well as retain a high definition video recording of the crash – 6 seconds before and 6 seconds immediately following the impact event.
 If severe, this data can be sent automatically to an emergency service, allowing for a fast response based on the geographical data given and an understanding of the impact experienced by passengers involved which may then require medical attention.

 The main objective of this project was to provide system architecture recommendations to enable the IoT connectivity of the dashcam, TelematiCam to the cloud platform.

 One issue was the limited algorithms available whilst hoping this device would reflect more realistic scores which could include other factors such as the weather.

 The Virtual Engineering Centre (VEC) built a virtual prototype which demonstrated how Satsafe can connect all their components together.
-Two members of the VEC used the cameras for a length of time as this data was then tested by being sent to their own system so they can assess the efficiency as well as the devices effectiveness allowing for early stage feedback.
+Two members of the VEC used the cameras for a length of time as this data was then tested by being sent to their own system so they can assess the efficiency as well as the effectiveness of the device allowing for early-stage feedback.